lizzybrooks/python-possible/3-hello-Python.md

 ## Basics

-To start, add your Virtual Environment folder to your text editor.
+1. To start, add your Virtual Environment folder to your text editor.
 So, in Atom, go to File --> Add Project Folder, and choose your Virtual Environment.
 This is where you'll build your project, and it also holds your Python installation and all your dependencies (like libraries).

-In that folder, create a new file called `hello.py` and put this in it:
+2. In that folder, create a new file called `hello.py` and put this in it:

 ```python
 print("Hello Python, nice to meet you.")
 ```

-Run this script in your editor (in Atom, `COMMAND i`).
+3. Run this script in your editor (in Atom, `COMMAND i`).

 You should see "Hello Python, nice to meet you." printed on the screen.

 ### Expressions

 An "expression" is a set of instructions for the computer to execute.
 Python will read or evaluate your expressions and return a result.
-For example you can add numbers:
+For example you can add numbers.

+4. Add these numbers and print the results:

 ```python
 print(1+1)